How To Attract Google Search Traffic With Fresh Content

-Google looks at a series of factors when determining the relevance of a site, a lot of which have to do with freshness.
-So, keeping your content as fresh, up-to-date, well-edited and revised, and valuable as you can will lead to a higher ranking.
-It makes sense when you really look at the job of search engines.
-Their whole purpose is to identify valuable, relevant content for searchers.
-Outdated and obsolete material is not relevant.
+Freshness makes sense when you really look at the job of search engines.
+Their objective is to identify valuable, relevant content for searchers.
+Outdated and obsolete material isn’t relevant.

-A website that doesn’t have enough new, fresh posts and is loaded with unfresh content will eventually be characterized by:
+A website that doesn’t have enough new, fresh posts may see:

 - Less engagement

 You can get a double boost from focusing on freshness.